Do Speed Vans Flash? – Everything You Need to Know About Speed Camera Vans and What to Expect

 Do Speed Camera Vans Flash?

 It is common knowledge that fixed speed cameras flash and radar guns produce a visible flash when a motorist is caught breaking the speed limit.
 You need to know that there is no visible flash coming from speed vans when they take a speed measurement – no matter whether they detect careless driving or the motorist is following the rules of the road.
-If you are speeding and you pass a mobile camera van, you should assume that you have been caught breaking the law.
+If you are speeding and you pass a mobile camera van, you should assume that you have been caught breaking the law, so no reason to overthink about it.
 Depending on the speed you are going with, you can expect to receive a fine or a combination of a fine and penalty points on your driving license.

 How do I know if I have been caught by a speed camera van?